AqwamCreates/DataPredict/docs/API/Models.md

 | Classification | SupportVectorMachine, OneClassSupportVectorMachine                                  |
 | Clustering     | KMedoids, AffinityPropagation, DensityBasedSpatialClusteringOfApplicationsWithNoise |

-This means DataPredict™ has ~87.7% (50 out of 57) models that are capable of online learning.
+This means DataPredict™ has ~87.7% (50 out of 57) models have online learning capabilities.

 ## Regression